 What is Cross-Channel Marketing?

-Cross-channel marketing is the practice of promoting your brand message across multiple platforms and advertising avenues, both online and offline.
+It is the practice of promoting your brand message across multiple platforms and advertising avenues, both online and offline.
 These channels include websites, social media, mobile apps, email, and through word-of-mouth recommendations.
-The purpose of cross-channel marketing is to provide customers and new prospects with a consistent, seamless brand experience that improves customer satisfaction, and drives higher conversion rates.
+The purpose of this is to provide customers and new prospects with a consistent, seamless brand experience that improves customer satisfaction, and drives higher conversion rates.

 What is the difference between cross-channel marketing, multichannel marketing, and omnichannel marketing?